owodolab/py-graspi/src/docs/source/pyGraspiExamples.rst

 Example of Usage
 ==============================================

-**py-graspi** is a command line tool.
+**Py-GraSPI** can be a command line tool.
 Make sure to install all requirements with:

 .. code-block:: bash